IsaacAndela/curryOnTop/readme.md

 #### `curryOnTop.left(object)`

-Applies `curryOnTop.singleLeft(method)` to all methods belonging to object and returns a new object with these new functions as properties.
+Runs `curryOnTop.singleLeft(method)` on all methods belonging to object and returns a new object with these new functions as properties.

 #### `curryOnTop.singleRight(method)`